-Car Accidents in Fulton County
+Car Accident Attorneys in Fulton County

 If you were recently injured in a car accident, you are likely facing many significant challenges.
 A serious car crash can lead to severe injuries, requiring extensive medical treatment and ongoing care.
 You may be unable to return to work, meaning you’re losing income at a time when you need it most.
 On top of all this, the physical and emotional trauma of the accident can leave you struggling to move forward.

 At The Roth Firm, LLC, we understand how difficult it can be to get back on your feet after an accident, but our team is here to help.
 From our office in Atlanta, our car accident attorneys represent victims and the families of those killed in all types of passenger vehicle collisions throughout Fulton County and beyond.
 Since 2006, we have successfully represented clients against major insurance carriers and secured numerous favorable settlements on their behalf.
 In every case, our goal is to help you recover maximum compensation in as little time as possible, but whenever necessary, we are ready to represent you in the courtroom.